Making great literacy lessons easy. Why join Plazoom?

 Adverbial phrases for older pupils

 Talking of older children, we also offer a Tricky Grammar Story Starters resource specifically aimed at Year 6 students.
-This stimulating teaching sequence provides a motivating and memorable image to get a conversation going and kickstart their creativity for a short creative writing task (worksheet provided) through which to demonstrate their dexterity with adverbial phrase.
+This stimulating teaching sequence provides a motivating and memorable image to get a conversation going and kickstart their creativity for a short creative writing task (worksheet provided) through which to demonstrate their dexterity with adverbial phrases.

 Adverbial phrase SATs practice

-Above everything a teacher does in the classroom looms the prospect of SATs, meaning it’s a good idea to practise test-style questions involving adverbial phrases.
-You could spend ages hunting them down through past papers if you like but you could also save time by drawing on our own examples, especially through our Prepositional Phrases Grammar Burst pack.
+You could spend ages hunting them down through past papers if you like, but you could also save time by drawing on our own examples, especially through our Prepositional Phrases Grammar Burst pack.

 At the end of the day, it is up to you how you bring adverbial phrases to life in your classroom, but if you embrace this topic with open arms and take advantage of all the support that is available to you, you have every chance of teaching it with confidence and creativity.
 Now, how many examples of adverbial phrases can you spot in that last sentence?